 What Is Lichen Planus?

-There is no exact cause of this skin rash, but some of the possible causes of lichen planus include:
+There is no exact cause of this skin rash, but some of the possible causes of this condition include:

-- Allergens – There are certain chemicals which act as allergens; such as gold, iodide compounds, antibiotics, arsenic, diuretics, different types of dyes, etc. When an individual who is allergic to these chemicals, or compounds, gets exposed to them, they might develop lichen planus.
+- Allergens – There are certain chemicals which act as allergens; such as gold, iodide compounds, antibiotics, arsenic, diuretics, different types of dyes, etc. When an individual who is allergic to these chemicals, or compounds, gets exposed to them, they might develop this condition.

-- Medications – Lichen planus might occur as a side effect of certain medications such as anti-malarial ones, thiazide diuretics, phenothiazines, beta-blockers, gold injections used in arthritis treatment, anti-inflammatory medications, etc.
+- Medications – It might occur as a side effect of certain medications such as anti-malarial ones, thiazide diuretics, phenothiazines, beta-blockers, gold injections used in arthritis treatment, anti-inflammatory medications, etc.

-Apart from the above-mentioned lichen planus causes, reaction to chemicals used in colour photography development and mercury tooth fillings can also cause lichen planus.
+Apart from the above-mentioned causes, reaction to chemicals used in colour photography development and mercury tooth fillings can also cause this ailment.

 - Lichen Planus Hypertrophicus – Usually appears on the ankles.